14 Best Towns in New York (in 2023)

 The village of Lake Placid was put on the map after hosting the Olympic Games – twice!
 You can still visit the Olympic Ski Jump Complex, which holds year-round training for bold athletes.

 Today, it’s known for being a true hub for everything outdoors.
 If you’re a skier, you’ll definitely want to spend a day or two on the slopes at Whiteface Mountain.
 It’s the fifth-highest in the entire state.

 Then, there are the summer activities.
-Even though the town itself is called Lake Placid, one of the main natural attractions is another waterfront called Mirror Lake.
+Even though the town itself is called Lake Placid, one of the main natural attractions is another waterfront called Mirror Lake (which is also one of the best lakes in New York).
 There is also a myriad of hiking trails throughout Mount Jo, the Brewster Peninsula Nature Trails, and other peaks throughout the area.

 👉 Read Next: Best Places to Stay in New York City